Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Review of Penrose limit geometry

 \subsection{Penrose limit geometries}

-First, let us briefly review the Penrose limit geometries~\cite{Penrose1976} following Ref.~\cite{Blau_review}.
-The procedure to obtain the Penrose limit metric around a null geodesic $\gamma$ starts from finding the Penrose coordinates adapted to $\gamma$ in which the metric is described by
+First, let us briefly review the PL geometries~\cite{Penrose1976} following Ref.~\cite{Blau_review}.
+The procedure to obtain the PL metric around a null geodesic $\gamma$ starts from finding the Penrose coordinates adapted to $\gamma$ in which the metric is described by

 where $i$, $j$ and $k$ run over 1 to 2.
 There is a general way to find this Penrose coordinate based on the Hamilton-Jacobi function $S(x^\mu)$ for null geodesic congruence involving $\gamma$, which will be briefly described in the next subsection.
 Readers are asked to refer to Ref.~\cite{Blau_review} for details.
 We will also describe the specific example of the construction of the Penrose coordinates for the unstable circular orbit of photons (UCOP) in a static spherically symmetric spacetime in ~\ref{sec:PLPS}.
-However, since we will take a shortcut to obtain the Penrose limit geometry in the main text, the derivation is not necessarily needed for understanding our results in the main text.
+However, since we will take a shortcut to obtain the PL geometry in the main text, the derivation is not necessarily needed for understanding our results in the main text.

-Once the metric in the Penrose coordinates is given, the Penrose limit is defined by the following procedure:
+Once the metric in the Penrose coordinates is given, the PL is defined by the following procedure:

 The scaling $(U,V,Y^k)\rightarrow(U,\varepsilon^2V,\varepsilon Y^k)$ is the combination of the "boost'' $(U,V,Y^k)\rightarrow(\varepsilon^{-1}U,\varepsilon V,Y^k)$ and the uniform rescale $(U,V,Y^k)\rightarrow \varepsilon(U,V,Y^k)$.
 As a result, we obtain